bl4de/ctf/2017/CERTPL_ECSM_2017/web1_writeup.md

 This time we get ```HTTP/1.0 401 Unauthorized``` response, so our injected query is false. ```Korg``` is not a valid username.

 Ok, now when we know how to distinct between valid and invalid queries, let's start username extraction.
-To do this, I've prepared simple Python expolit, which iterates over character set and build username when request with character used in query returns ```200 OK``` HTTP response:
+To do this, I've prepared simple Python exploit, which iterates over character set and build username when request with character used in query returns ```200 OK``` HTTP response:

 ```Python
 #!/usr/bin/env python